+H21-A: If citizens have to deal with a high level of openness to trade their capacity to control political actors is higher, which makes it more difficult for politicians to use their network power and reach a successful exchange relationship of corruption with citizens, thus the level of political corruption is lower.

-H22: If a countries openness to trade is high, the behavior of citizens is positively influenced, and the level of corruption will be lower.
+H22-0: If a country’s openness to trade is high, the behavior of citizens is positively influenced, and the level of bureaucratic and political corruption will be lower.

+H22-A: If citizens have to deal with a high level of openness to trade the possible disadvantages of deviant behavior will surpass the benefits, which makes it more difficult for bureaucrats and politicians to use their network power and reach a successful exchange relation of corruption with citizens, thus the level of bureaucratic and political corruption is lower.

 The Party Lists Hypothesis

 Corruption literature gives a lot of attention on the correlation between party lists and its influence on the level of corruption.
 Scholars discuss that party lists produces an extra opportunity for corruption, namely because they create a greater distance between citizens and the electoral system.
 Party lists make it more difficult for citizens to individually monitor and control the political actors concerned.
 This deteriorates the accountability of the electoral system and generates individual incentives for corruptive behavior.
 Central is the ‘free-rider’ problem, because of the indirect representation chain.
-Citizens bring out their ballots to parties, and these parties our run by politicians (Persson et al., 2003, p.
+Citizens bring out their ballots to parties, and these parties are run by politicians (Persson et al., 2003, p.
 959).